-1. Remove any lanyard or neck strap which may be attached to the camera.
+- 1. Remove any lanyard or neck strap which may be attached to the camera. - 2.
+Remove the camera mount plate from the housing.

-2. Line the mount screw up with the camera's tripod socket.
+3. Line the mount screw up with the camera's tripod socket.
 Use a flat screwdriver to tighten the mount plate to the camera.

-- 3. Tilt the camera's LCD screen if desired. - 4.
-Pull out on the housing control knobs to move the controls out of the way. - 5.
+- 4. Pull out on the housing control knobs to move the controls out of the way. - 5.
 Insert the mount plate into the slot on the inside bottom of the housing.
 Push the camera all of the way forward until it stops. - 6.
 Push housing control knobs in and check orientation with the camera. - " The camera may be attached to a tripod using the 1/4-20 threaded mounting hole on the bottom of the mount plate.